Links on Android Authority may earn us a commission. Learn more.

 Take photos while recording video

 Many phones can take shots while recording a clip, and it’s pretty easy in the Xiaomi camera app.
 Simply start recording, then tap the circular icon next to the “stop” button.
 The photo won’t be high-resolution at all — it’s more like a screengrab — but it’s still a useful trick and shows you don’t necessarily have to choose between video or photo.
-If you’re not seeing the feature, you might have to enable it via settings > image capture while recording.

 That’s pretty much all there is to the Xiaomi camera app.
 Let us know in the comments if you’ve got any more tips and tricks to share!